reedacartwright/rbedrock/cran-comments.md

 There were no ERRRORs or WARNINGS.

-There was NOTEs.
+There were NOTEs.

- - GNU make is a SystemRequirement.
+ - "GNU make is a SystemRequirements."
+   * This is listed as a system requirement because on some systems the CMake configuration of a dependent library creates a GNU make file.

- - installed size is 7.3Mb (on ubuntu)
+ - installed size is 7.3Mb
+  * The package contains a dependent library (Mojang's fork of leveldb) and on some systems (ubuntu) this library large when compiled.